 Official Qatar riyal was sanctioned and introduced on 19th May 1973.
 Six types of paper currency were released in the market which are: 1,5,10,50,100 and 500 riyals.
 Qatari riyal was designed with bilingual pattern, where one side of the currency is in English, whereas the other side is in Arabic.
 Each note is designed with Qatari national landmarks, emblems and Islamic geometric patterns.

 Qatari coins on the other hand, ranges from one, five, ten, twenty-five and fifty dirhams.
-All are bimetallic standard.
+All are bimetallic standard and Malaysian currency evaluation.
 Where copper-clad steel is used for 1,5 and 1o dirham coins, Nickel-clad steel is used as the building composition of 25- and 50-dirham coins.

 Qatar riyal to USD exchange rate